Essentials

 You can also get official Apple adapters for USB-C to VGA video, HDMI video, Lightning cables for iPhone

-Apple Watch chargers, headphone jacks, SD card readers, and so on.
+Apple Watch chargers, headphone jacks, SDXC card readers, and so on.

 This can get costly.